cloudintel/cloudintel.github.io/_posts/2016-03-30-custom-built-cloud-service.md

 [Blackblaze](https://www.backblaze.com) wanted to provide unlimited storage to their customers for $5/month.

-<quoteblock>After looking at several overpriced commercial solutions, we decided to build our own custom Backblaze Storage Pods: 67 terabyte 4U servers for $7,867.</quoteblock>
+<blockquote>After looking at several overpriced commercial solutions, we decided to build our own custom Backblaze Storage Pods: 67 terabyte 4U servers for $7,867.</blockquote>

 [Here](https://www.backblaze.com/blog/petabytes-on-a-budget-how-to-build-cheap-cloud-storage/) they detail their process.
 You can even download a 3D model of their Storage Pod.